YOU'RE IN THE REFLECTION PAGE

 How effective were your outcomes?
 Add meaning and feeling to your letter successfully?

 Not as well as I thought it would be.
-I'm not good at using the illustrator so I just simply add black background and also sharp yellow letter, for the scary and mysterious feeling.
+I'm not good at using the illustrator so I just simply add a black background and also a sharp yellow letter, for the scary and mysterious feeling.

 How would you improve your outcomes if you were to revisit them?